abelperezok/DynamoDB-BaseRepository/README.md

 ## Quick usage guide

-1. Define your entity as a POCO, No interface or annotations.
+1. Define your entity as a POCO, no interface or annotations required.

 ```cs
     public class User